Fansub: Digisubs

 The internet allows for highly collaborative fansubbing, and each member of a fansub team may only complete one task.
 Online fansubbing communities such as DameDesuYo are able to release a fully subtitled episode (including elaborate karaoke with translation, kana, and kanji for songs, as well as additional remarks and translations of signs) within 24 hours of an episode's debut in Japan.

 The production of a fansub typically begins with obtaining the unsubtitled source video called a "raw" that typically comes from DVDs, VHS tapes, television broadcasts, peer-to-peer networks, and directly from Japanese-based contacts.
 Then, a translator watches the video and produces a time-stamped text file of the screenplay with any relevant notes.
 The same series or episode may be subtitled by multiple groups with independent translations of varying quality.
-Fansub groups sometimes translate other already translated fansubs that are more susceptible to more errors.
+Fansub groups sometimes translate other already translated fansubs that are more susceptible to errors.
 Translated text is assigned with start and end times in a process known as timing to ensure subtitles appear when dialogue is spoken and disappear with the silence.
 An editor and a translation-checker read over the script to ensure that English is natural and coherent while still retaining the original meaning.
 A typesetter then appearance for the dialogue, signs, translator notes, etc. Then groups perform quality control to catch any final errors.

 Encoders then take the script file and create a single subtitled video file, often aiming for a target file size or video quality.
 "Hard" subtitles, or hard subs, are encoded into the footage, and thus become hard to remove from the video without losing video quality.
 "Soft" subtitles, or soft subs, are subtitles applied at playback time from a subtitle datafile, either mixed directly into the video file (.mkv, .ogm, etc.), or in a separate file (.ssa, .srt, etc.).
 Soft subs can also be rendered at higher resolutions, which can make for easier reading if the viewer is upscaling the file, but also are more difficult to blend into the video (for instance rotated text/moving text).
 Hard subs have traditionally been more popular than softsubs, due to a lack of player support and worries over plagiarism, but most fansub groups now release a softsub version of their releases.

 The resulting fansub is a digital video file and can be distributed via CD, DVD, DDL, P2P software, and by file-sharing bots on IRC and also FTP.
 The distribution is usually handled by a distribution team, or "distro" team, composed of one or more individuals with a server or very high upload speed.